davehun01/rubik-game/README.md

 # rubik-game
-A game with changeable sizes of nxn tables, the goal is to rearrange the colors in a way similar to a solved rubik cube
+A game with changeable sizes of nxn tables, the goal is to rearrange the colors in a way similar to a solved rubik cube.